MichielvdVelde/nexus-server/README.md

 ## Setting up a server

-A few lines of code says more than a thousand words.
+A few lines of code say more than a thousand words.

 ```js
 const path = require('path')